adhivd/sp18-proj1/ANSWERS.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+The application controller is listening for errors, and though I had to change @pokemon to pok (since that's what I used), that's where the errors were being caught.

 # Give us feedback on the project and decal below!